martinthomson/quic-tls/draft-thomson-quic-tls.md

 QUIC [I-D.tsvwg-quic-protocol] can be separated into several modules:

 1. The basic frame envelope describes the common packet layout.
-This layer includes connection identification, version negotiation, and includes the indicators that allow the framing, public reset, and FEC modules to be identified.
+This layer includes connection identification, version negotiation, and includes markers that allow the framing and public reset to be identified.

-2. The public reset is an unprotected frame that allows an intermediary (an entity that is not part of the security context) to request the termination of a QUIC connection.
+2. The public reset is an unprotected packet that allows an intermediary (an entity that is not part of the security context) to request the termination of a QUIC connection.

 3. Version negotiation frames are used to agree on a common version of QUIC to use.

-4. The forward error correction (FEC) module provides redundant entropy that allows for frames to be repaired in event of loss.

-5. Framing comprises most of the QUIC protocol.
+4. Framing comprises most of the QUIC protocol.
 Framing provides a number of different types of frame, each with a specific purpose.
 Framing supports frames for both congestion management and stream multiplexing.
 Framing additionally provides a liveness testing capability (the PING frame).

-6. Encryption provides confidentiality and integrity protection for frames.
+5. Encryption provides confidentiality and integrity protection for frames.
 All frames are protected based on keying material derived from the TLS connection running on stream 1.
 Prior to this, data is protected with the 0-RTT keys.

-7. Multiplexed streams are the primary payload of QUIC.
+6. Multiplexed streams are the primary payload of QUIC.
 These provide reliable, in-order delivery of data and are used to carry the encryption handshake and transport parameters (stream 1), HTTP header fields (stream 3), and HTTP requests and responses.
 Frames for managing multiplexing include those for creating and destroying streams as well as flow control and priority frames.

-8. Congestion management includes packet acknowledgment and other signal required to ensure effective use of available link capacity.
+7. Congestion management includes packet acknowledgment and other signal required to ensure effective use of available link capacity.

-9. A complete TLS connection is run on stream 1.
+8. A complete TLS connection is run on stream 1.
 This includes the entire TLS record layer.
 As the TLS connection reaches certain states, keying material is provided to the QUIC encryption layer for protecting the remainder of the QUIC traffic.

-10. HTTP mapping provides an adaptation to HTTP that is based on HTTP/2.
+9. HTTP mapping provides an adaptation to HTTP that is based on HTTP/2.

 The relative relationship of these components are pictorally represented in
 {{quic-structure}}.